 If your identity is unverified you will see a notification pop-up asking you to verify your account.
 If you have missed such a notification, you will see it in the Action Center.
 Clicking on the popup notification or in the Action Center will initiate the process.

-Enter the details which are asked for.
+Enter the details that are asked for.
 It will be either a part of your email ID or your mobile phone number.
 Once this is done, you will be sent a security code.

 When you receive it, click Next and enter the security code in the field provided and complete the verification process.